Nearly 1 in 10 US Adults Have Diabetes Diagnosis; Older People, Southerners Hardest Hit

 Private health insurance plans are divided into five categories: Catastrophic, Bronze, Silver, Gold and Platinum.

-Coverage tiers help you know how much coverage you'll get and how much you'll pay each month.
+Coverage tiers help you know how much coverage you'll get and give a sense of how much you'll pay each month.
 Typically, as your monthly rate increases, so does your coverage level.

 Find Cheap Health Insurance Quotes in Your Area